Which software supports display of HDR photos? (gain maps, etc)

 • GIMP provides support for 32-bit files, but I have not tested to see if it displays over-range values as HDR or simply shows a clipped display the way legacy versions of Photoshop do (i.e. you can edit HDR images, but I’m not sure if you will see the content as HDR or clipped).

-These apps support HDR:
+Apple support for HDR:

 • Apple Photos, Preview, and QuickLook (iOS / iPadOS v18+, MacOS v15+) support ISO JPG, Apple gain maps (JPG or HEIF), AVIF, and JXL.